Did you know that every year, close to 30,000 new consumer products are launched, out of which 80% of them fail?

 In your case, you never identified a problem in the first place.
 All you had in mind was an idea that would look good in the market.
-You assumed the tastes and preferences of your target audience and blindly believed they have a problem in hand.
+You assumed the tastes and preferences of your target audience and blindly believed they have a problem at hand.
 Or in the worst case, you assumed they would enjoy your product or service.

 You looked at the profits of running a business and overlooked if it was necessary in the first place.

-When we talk to a lot of aspiring businessmen, one of the common threads that unites most is the excitement they have about their business idea.
+When we talk to a lot of aspiring businessmen, one of the common threads that unite most is the excitement they have about their business idea.
 They have a vision of their final product but zero data to prove the need for its existence.

 When the tipping point was reached, we thought it was best to shed light on one of the most important aspects of running a business – product discovery.

 This is crucial especially at a time when the market is cluttered with too many ideas and replicas of existing ones.

 Let’s find out.

 Product discovery is one of the initial stages of starting a business that defines the purpose of its existence.

 Okay, product discovery is that process that identifies if there’s a demand/requirement/need for your product in the first place.
 If yes, the other processes of starting a business are followed.